 "I got to enter the head surgeon's operating room not once, but twice, as a UCLA medical student," says Dr. Kelley-Quon.
-"Only this year, 10 years later as chief resident, have I finally reached that level of entering the head surgeon's operating room once again."
+She explains that even medical residents rarely get opportunities in the head surgeon’s operating room.

-As a first-year medical student, Dr. Kelley-Quon took part in an organ procurement with the cardiac surgeon, which steered her toward choosing surgery as a specialty.
+As a first-year medical student, Dr. Kelley-Quon took part in an organ procurement with the cardiac surgeon, an experience that helped her decide to specialize in surgery.
 "I got to fly to a different part of the state and scrub in to help harvest the heart.
 This was an incredible moment in medicine for me, which I wrote about in my personal statement for my medical residency match application."
 Not every hospital has a large, cutting-edge transplant program like UCLA, Dr. Kelley-Quon asserts.

 "As a third-year med student, I got to scrub in to the operating room with Dr. Howard Reber, a giant in pancreatic surgery.
 From that experience, he got to know me well enough to write one of my residency match application recommendation letters," says Dr. Kelley-Quon.